George Romans

-George Romans (30 November 1876 – 2 January 1946) was an English cricketer.
+George Romans (30 November 1876 – 2 January 1946) was an English cricketer and rugby union player.
 Romans was a right-handed batsman.
 He was born in Gloucester, Gloucestershire.
+He played rugby for Gloucester between 1897 and 1907.

 Romans made his first-class debut for Gloucestershire against Somerset in the 1899 County Championship.
 He made ten further first-class appearances for the county, the last of which came against Somerset in the 1903 County Championship.
 In his eleven first-class appearances for Gloucestershire, he scored a total of 318 runs, which came at an average of 13.62, with a high score of 62.
 This score was his only half century and came against London County in 1903.

-He died at Bedminster, Somerset on 2 January 1946.
+He died at Beaminster, Dorset in 1946.